Zelenskyy discusses new defence support and grain exports with Croatian PM

 Details: Zelenskyy said that they discussed the new defence support package, grain exports, in particular through Croatia's Danube and Adriatic ports, and the issue of clearing mines.

-Чудова зустріч із Прем’єр-міністром Хорватії Андреєм Пленковичем @AndrejPlenkovic.
+Чудова зустріч із Прем’єр-міністром Хорватії Андреєм Пленковичем @AndrejPlenkovic.— Володимир Зеленський (@ZelenskyyUa) August 22, 2023

 Новий пакет оборонної підтримки. Експорт зерна, зокрема через дунайські й адріатичні порти Хорватії.

-Гуманітарне розмінування. Вдячний Хорватії за допомогу Україні та глобальне лідерство в цій… pic.twitter.com/Vu7thrI2AWAdvertisement:
+Гуманітарне розмінування. Вдячний Хорватії за допомогу Україні та глобальне лідерство в цій… pic.twitter.com/Vu7thrI2AW

 Quote from Zelenskyy: "Great meeting with Andrej Plenkovic.
 I thank Croatia for assisting Ukraine and leading relevant global efforts."